kurator-dev/kurator/docs/proposals/rollout/rollout.md

 }

 type RolloutConfig struct {
-    // Testloader defines whether to install testloader for Kurator and
+    // Testloader defines whether to install testloader for Kurator.
+Default is true.
-    // wether to remove testloader when delete Application.Spec.ApplicationSyncPolicy.Rollout.
+    // Testloader generates traffic during rollout analysis.
+    // If set it to false, user need to install the testloader himself.
+    // If set it to true or leave it blank, Kurator will install the flagger's testloader.
     // +optional
-    Testloader Testloader `json:"testLoader,omitempty"`
+    TestLoader *bool `json:"testLoader,omitempty"`

     // TrafficRoutingProvider defines traffic routing provider.
     // Kurator only supports istio for now.